bhardwajRahul/pytorch_fundamentals/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have a new technique or improvement to suggest:
+If you have an addition or improvement to suggest:

 1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/AmazingFeature`
+2. Create your feature branch: `git checkout -b feature/PytorchTopic`
-3. Commit your changes: `git commit -m 'Add some AmazingFeature'`
+3. Commit your changes: `git commit -m 'Add some PytorchTopic'`
-4. Push to the branch: `git push origin feature/AmazingFeature`
+4. Push to the branch: `git push origin feature/PytorchTopic`
 5. Open a pull request

 ## License